Mumbai corporator's bizarre plan to stop dumping of garbage

-After the civic body’s effort to clean up the city’s nullahs went down the drain, Leader of the BMC House Trushna Vishwasrao wants one guard at each end of the 116 nullahs in the city during the monsoons
+After BMC's effort to clean up city's nullahs failed, Leader of the House Trushna Vishwasrao wants a guard at each end of the 116 nullahs through the rains to stop people from throwing trash

 Leader of the House in the Brihanmumbai Municipal Corporation (BMC) has devised a strange plan of action to tackle the problem of garbage disposal in the city: appoint two guards at every nullah to prevent people from throwing trash in.